J&J Medical Connect

 SUMMARY

-• VISIBLE (CNTO1959PSO3018; NCT05272150) is an ongoing, multicenter (eg, United States and Canada), double-blind, randomized phase 3b clinical trial evaluating the safety and efficacy of TREMFYA compared to placebo in patients with skin of color (self-identified as non-White) with predominantly moderate to severe body plaque psoriasis (PsO) and/or scalp PsO.
+• VISIBLE (NCT05272150) is an ongoing, multicenter (eg, United States and Canada), double-blind, randomized phase 3b clinical trial evaluating the safety and efficacy of TREMFYA compared with placebo (PBO) in patients with skin of color (self-identified as non-White) with predominantly moderate to severe body plaque psoriasis (PsO) and/or scalp PsO.
 The study is comprised of 2 cohorts through week 112: cohort A and cohort B.1-3

-• In cohort A, the coprimary endpoints of investigator’s global assessment (IGA) score of 0 or 1 and psoriasis area and severity index (PASI) 90 were achieved by significantly more patients receiving TREMFYA (74% and 57.1%, respectively) compared to placebo patients (0% and 3.8%; P<0.001) at week 16.4
+• In cohort A, the coprimary endpoints of Investigator’s Global Assessment (IGA) score of 0 or 1 and Psoriasis Area and Severity Index (PASI) 90 were achieved by significantly more patients receiving TREMFYA (74% and 57.1%, respectively) compared to patients receiving PBO (0% and 3.8%, respectively; P<0.001) at week 16.2

-• Pooled safety results of TREMFYA through week 48 were generally consistent with the known safety profile of TREMFYA in moderate to severe plaque psoriasis.
-No new safety signals were identified.8
+• Pooled safety results of TREMFYA through week 112 were generally consistent with the known safety profile of TREMFYA in moderate to severe plaque PsO.
+No new safety signals were identified through week 112.5-7

 CLINICAL Data

-Alexis et al (2023 and 2024)4,5 and McMichael et al (2023 and 2024)9,10 reported data from VISIBLE, a multicenter, double-blind, randomized, phase 3b clinical trial evaluating the safety and efficacy of TREMFYA compared to placebo in patients with skin of color (self-identified as non-White) with predominantly moderate to severe body plaque PsO and/or scalp PsO.
+Alexis et al (2025)2 and McMichael et al (2025)3 reported data from VISIBLE, a multicenter, double-blind, randomized, phase 3b clinical trial evaluating the safety and efficacy of TREMFYA compared to PBO in patients with skin of color (self-identified as non-White) with predominantly moderate to severe body plaque PsO and/or scalp PsO.

 Study Design/Methods

-• VISIBLE consists of 2 cohorts including patients with moderate to severe body plaque PsO (cohort A) and/or moderate to severe scalp PsO (cohort B).
-Select inclusion criteria for each cohort1,2:
+• VISIBLE consists of 2 cohorts including adult patients with moderate to severe body plaque PsO (cohort A) and/or moderate to severe scalp PsO (cohort B).
+Select inclusion criteria for each cohort are given below1-3:

-• Cohort A: diagnosis of plaque PsO (with or without psoriatic arthritis [PsA]) for at least 6 months before the first administration of study drug; self-identify as non-white; candidate for phototherapy or systemic treatment for PsO; body surface area (BSA) involvement of ≥10%, psoriasis area and severity index (PASI) ≥12, investigator’s global assessment (IGA) ≥3 at screening and baseline.
+• Cohort A: diagnosis of plaque PsO (with or without psoriatic arthritis [PsA]) for at least 6 months before the first administration of the study drug; self-identifying as non-White or non-Caucasian; body surface area (BSA) involvement of ≥10%, PASI ≥12, and IGA ≥3 at screening and baseline, and were candidates for phototherapy or systemic treatment for PsO

-• Select exclusion criteria: non-plaque form of PsO (eg, erythrodermic, guttate, or pustular); receipt of ustekinumab, ixekizumab, secukinumab, or brodalumab within 12 weeks of first dose of study drug; history or current signs or symptoms of severe, progressive, or uncontrolled renal, cardiac, vascular, pulmonary, gastrointestinal, endocrine, neurologic, hematologic, rheumatologic, psychiatric, or metabolic disturbances; history or current serious infection (eg, sepsis, pneumonia, pyelonephritis), or had been hospitalized or received intravenous antibiotics for an infection during the 2 months before screening.
+• Select exclusion criteria: nonplaque form of PsO (eg, erythrodermic, guttate, or pustular); receipt of ustekinumab, ixekizumab, secukinumab, or brodalumab within 12 weeks of the first dose of the study drug; history or current signs or symptoms of severe, progressive, or uncontrolled renal, cardiac, vascular, pulmonary, gastrointestinal, endocrine, neurologic, hematologic, rheumatologic, psychiatric, or metabolic disturbances; history or current serious infection (eg, sepsis, pneumonia, pyelonephritis), or had been hospitalized or received intravenous antibiotics for an infection during 2 months before screening.1,2

 Cohort